Greenfinch Factfile

 Behaviour traits of Greenfinches

-Although gregarious both in and outside the breeding season (though more so outside), Greenfinches are notorious for squabbling between themselves and other birds such as Goldfinches at feeding stations – and if the squabble is with another species then the Greenfinch will normally win any dispute.
+Although gregarious both in and outside the breeding season, Greenfinches are notorious for squabbling between themselves and other birds such as Goldfinches at feeding stations – and if the squabble is with another species then the Greenfinch will normally win any dispute.

 Greenfinch diet and food

-The diet is fairly varied and although the primary food is seeds, in the breeding season insects, including beetles, are eaten and fed to the young birds.
+The diet of the Greenfinch is fairly varied, and although the primary food is seeds, in the breeding season insects, including beetles, are eaten and fed to the young birds.
 Buds and shoots are also eaten.
-In the garden, Greenfinches have hugely taken to food such as peanuts and black sunflower seeds put out for them.
+In the garden, Greenfinches have hugely taken to food such as black sunflower seeds put out for them.
 Indeed, without this food supply and given the massive decline in natural seed sources as a result of intensive farming, the current UK Greenfinch population would almost certainly be much smaller.
+That said, garden bird feeding can also have a negative affect on Greenfinch populations when good levels of hygiene are not deployed, and this because dirty feeders and seed husk waste can cause both Salmonella poisoning and the spread of deadly Tricohomoniasis.

 What should I feed Greenfinches?